 Using time wisely

 While small scale projects can cope with findings written on post-it notes, excel sheets or such, efficient handling of large amounts of issues is next to impossible.
-The real reason for having more refined way of working with issues is to enable the project to be able to react to findings as needed.
-Some issues need fast response, some are best listed for future development, but not forgotten.
-When you work right with issues, people in the project find the right ones to work with at given time, and also understand what the issue was written about.
+The real reason for having a more refined way of working with issues is to enable the project to be able to react to findings as needed.
+Some issues need a fast response, some are best listed for future development, but not forgotten.
+When you work right with issues, people in the project find the right ones to work with a given time, and also understand what the issue was written about.

 Describing the finding

 Besides writing a good description, you should also classify your defects.
-This helps the people in project to find the most important ones for them from the defect mass.
+This helps the people in the project to find the most important ones for them from the defect mass.
 Consider the following:

 |Priority||Not all issues are as important at the moment.|

 |Severity||Severity tells about the effect of the issue.
 That can be different than the priority.
-Then again, as in most projects severity and priority go hand in hand.
+Then again, as in most projects, severity and priority go hand in hand.
 Then it is just easier to use just one field.|

-|Assignment||Who is expected to take the next step in handling the issue.|
+|Assignment||Who is expected to take the next step in handling the issue?|

 |Type||Is the issue a defect, enhancement idea, task or something else.|